 Your CPAP mask could cause a restless night of sleep.
 Get yourself a beard friendly CPAP mask for the best in nighttime comfort.

-5 Tips to Speed Up Beard Growth
+How to Stimulate Beard Growth

-The first step is to take a look at risk factors above and see what lifestyle changes to make, if any.
+The first step is to look at the risk factors above and see what lifestyle changes to make, if any.
 Then, it’s time to take a deeper look at how you’re treating your beard and the skin underneath.
 There may also be a few beard growth creams that can help, as mentioned below.

 1. Start a Beard Care Routine

 If you’re disappointed in beard growth, the first thing to do is check what you’re washing your beard with.
 If your beard is always and itchy, you could try a moisturizing beard wash or beard shampoo.
-These are specially formulated to be gentle on your skin while also cleaning dirt and oil out of your beard.
+These are formulated specially to be gentle on your skin while also cleaning dirt and oil out of your beard.